tedee-com/tedee-api-doc/docs/source/howtos/operate-locks.rst

 .. note::
     When lock has auto pull spring enabled it will also perform pull spring within unlock command.
-    Optional parameter in the request allows to unlock the lock without pulling the spring when auto pull is enabled.
+    Optional parameter in the request allows to unlock the lock without pulling the spring.

 Pull spring in tedee lock